ModeAxe/object-melody-app-ios/README.md

 2. Build and run the project

 ## Features
-- Real-time object detection and segmentation
+- Auto salient segmentation
-- Audio synthesis from visual data
+- Sonification of visual data
-- Interactive 3D visualization
 - Audio recording and playback
 - Map-based trace sharing